davidmreed/nonskating.club/content/guides/head-nso.md

 ##### WFTDA

-**Bench Staff**: Maximum of 4 + 1 turn coach.
-Turn coach may enter bench only if <4 other staff.

-**Bench Choice**: Specified only for postseason: higher seed chooses.
-FIXME CITE

-**Bench Swap**: Specified only for postseason: swap is required.

-**Color Choice**: Specified only for postseason: higher seed chooses.
+WFTDA's Bench Staff policy applies to **all sanctioned events**.

+**Bench Staff**: At least two must be allowed.
+The maximum is 4, venue space permitting, plus 1 turn coach.
+The turn coach may also be a bench staff member, subject to the maximum of 4 total, and may enter the bench area in that case.
+[WFTDA Sanctioning Policy](https://static.wftda.com/sanctioning/wftda-sanctioning-policy.pdf), p.
+7.

+WFTDA's other policies apply **only to the postseason**.
+These policies are otherwise unspecified by the association, and are set at the event level.

+**Bench Choice**: Higher seed chooses ([WFTDA Postseason Tournament Policies and Procedures](https://static.wftda.com/files/competition/wftda-postseason-tournament-policies-and-procedures.pdf), p.
+8).

+**Bench Swap**: Swap is required ([WFTDA Postseason Tournament Policies and Procedures](https://static.wftda.com/files/competition/wftda-postseason-tournament-policies-and-procedures.pdf), p.
+8).

+**Color Choice**: Higher seed chooses ([WFTDA Postseason Tournament Policies and Procedures](https://static.wftda.com/files/competition/wftda-postseason-tournament-policies-and-procedures.pdf), p.
+7).

 ##### JRDA

+JRDA's policies apply to **all sanctioned events**.

 **Bench Staff**: Maximum of 4 **including** turn coach, if any.
 Turn coach may enter bench area. ([JRDA Sanctioning Policy](https://www.juniorrollerderby.org/sanctioning-policy), page 5).

 **Bench Choice**: Home or higher seed chooses. ([JRDA Sanctioning Policy](https://www.juniorrollerderby.org/sanctioning-policy), page 4).

 **Bench Swap**: If either team wishes to swap. ([JRDA Sanctioning Policy](https://www.juniorrollerderby.org/sanctioning-policy), page 4).

 **Color Choice**: Home or higher seed chooses. ([JRDA Sanctioning Policy](https://www.juniorrollerderby.org/sanctioning-policy), page 3).
 If there's no seeding or home team, the GTO assigns colors.

 ##### MRDA

+MRDA's Bench Staff policy applies to **all sanctioned events**.

-**Bench Staff**: Maximum of 4.
-Turn coaches do not count as bench staff and may not enter the track or bench areas.
+**Bench Staff**: At least two must be allowed.
+The maximum is 4, venue space permitting.
+One turn coach is permitted but may not be bench staff and is not counted towards the 4; they may not enter the track or bench areas. ([MRDA Policies and Procedures](https://documents.mrda.org/), p.
+37)

+MRDA's other policies apply only to **MRDA Endorsed Tournaments**.

-**Bench Choice**: Specified only for MRDA Endorsed Tournaments: High seed chooses.
-FIXME CITE
+**Bench Choice**: High seed chooses ([MRDA Endorsed Tournament Playbook](https://documents.mrda.org/), p.
+7).

 **Bench Swap**: No policy found.

-**Color Choice**: Specified only for MRDA Endorsed Tournaments: high seed chooses.
+**Color Choice**: High seed chooses ([MRDA Endorsed Tournament Playbook](https://documents.mrda.org/), p.
+7).

 ##### Accommodations